SOS mothers from Syria and Nepal honoured for courage and commitment

 Maybe we can't change what is happening in this world, but we can change the small world of many vulnerable children by showing them love and care,” said Ms Khalaf in her speech.
 “It is unbelievable how the smallest act of caring can help them and turn their life around.”

-Ms Kala Thapa from Pokhara, Nepal has devoted 40 years to caring for children at SOS Children’s Village Gandaki.
-She joined SOS Children’s Villages Nepal when she was 20 years old and has since raised 35 children, including the nine currently under her care.
+Ms Kala Thapa from Pokhara, Nepal, has devoted 40 years to caring for children at SOS Children’s Village Gandaki.
+She joined SOS Children’s Villages Nepal at 20 and has since raised 35 children, including the 9 currently under her care.
 Seven of the children she raised from the time they were babies.

 'Pure love and affection'